linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

+### 06.08.2022 (announcement Toolkit)
+- So that we can finish **Toolkit** - before we develop the app in the future - we still have to create a Github repository.

 ### 06.08.2022 (announcement Twig)
 - Here is the new logo of **Twig**.
 - https://twig.cf/site/uploads/2022/May/28/twig_logo.png